killthebuddh4/gadfly-go/README.md

+__NOTICE: This repo is no longer under active development.
+All development has been moved to the TypeScript [monorepo](https://github.com/killthebuddh4/gadfly).
+Please see the [next section](#what-we-learned) for an overview of what we learned developing this version of Gadfly.__

+# What we learned

+__TODO__

+# Overview

 __Gadfly__ is an experimental expression-oriented functional programming language, treewalk interpreter, and development environment.
 The ultimate goal is to provide a development environment for [autopoietic copilot